yisui/gameday/README.md

 ## How to access vignette

 A more detailed manual of the `gameday` package and its functions can be found in the vignette.
-To access the vigette, after loading the `gameday` package, you run the following command in the `R` console:
+To access the vignette, after loading the `gameday` package, you run the following command in the `R` console:

 ```r